Winter Break 2019

 Working with local government and community partners Alamo PROMISE provides community college tuition along with mandatory fees to eligible students who plan to earn an associate degree, certification, courses for transfer or workforce training.

 Alamo PROMISE is more than a new program of the Alamo Colleges District, it is a community-wide initiative.

 AlamoPROMISE will provide last-dollar funding to fill the gap between a student’s financial aid award and the cost of tuition and mandatory fees for up to three years at one of the Alamo Colleges District’s five colleges.

-Graduating Bexar County high school seniors from any of 25 local high schools (listed in the table below) are eligible.
+Graduating high school seniors from any of the participating high schools are eligible.

 To be eligible, students must: